 The MTP is continuously reviewed and refined through planning studies and technical analysis, and there is a major update every four years.
-The 2050 MTP is anticipated to be adopted in early 2023.
+The 2050 MTP was adopted in February 2022, and work has begun on updating it for the 2055 MTP to be adopted in 2026.